 The question from prospective new members that always comes up now is: membership numbers.
 I'll try to answer that here, it's a "floating" number.
 I base the number of members on the clubs expenses each year.
 Our lease is $10.00 a acre, simple math shows that it takes a minimum of 74 members just to pay the lease.
 One of the challenges of a lease this size is the finances.
 On one side, its a club and has to managed as such; on the other side, it as to be seen as a business and managed as such.
 I hope that this has been some help.

-I bought a 55 gallon, three point, hitch sprayer this year that should be the last major purchase I have to make for the club this year other than the standard maintenance, upkeep, seeds, chemicals, pegboard map, and "normal" expenses.
+I bought a 55 gallon, three point, hitch sprayer, other than the standard maintenance, upkeep, seeds, chemicals, pegboard map, and "normal" expenses.
 On a personal note, I've had this lease for many years now and enjoyed every minute of it.
 As I understand it, we're the third largest club in North GA.
 However, the two others have tracts in different counties so that would make us the largest in one continuous tract.
 Being a member of this size club is not for everyone and I realize that I can't please everyone.
-As in the past, I'll continue to do what I feel is the best for our herds and the club.
+As in the past, I'll continue to do what I feel is the best for our Deer herds, Turkey's, and the club.

-Thank you for taking a look at us.
+Thank you for taking the time to look at us.
 If you have any questions about our club, please feel free to call before nine (9) P.M. est or e-mail anytime.

 Read Steve's thoughts, idea's and ramblings